jabamaus/jaba/README.md

 To do:

+- Think about attribute types that map a value.
+Eg a uuid attr is supplied a name and returns a uuid.
 - Remove --test from Jaba.
 Look into how to run tests with gemspec/bundler
 - How customise jaba output file?
 Subclass vcxproj or jdl definition, or something else?
 - open globals to add vcfiletype